Updated: Sep 13, 2021

 How did this happen?

-The message that Namaste is good to say before and after yoga is everywhere, and sometimes the message comes from sources we assume are good.
+The message that Namaste is good to say before and after yoga is everywhere, and sometimes the message comes from "good" sources.

 Yoga Journal has an article with Aadil Palkhivala's expert stamp on it defining Namaste this way: